Creating Automated Test Case

 Populate Step 2

-Under the Invocation tab, select PUT from the Method dropdown list, click the menu dropdown button and select Show HTTP Headers.
+Under the Invocation tab, select PUT from the Method dropdown list, and set URL http://localhost:8090/api/articles/2.

 {